 6 Sustainable Shoe Brands for Kids and Teens

 If your kids have outgrown their shoes, I’ve pulled together a few of my favorite sustainable shoe brands for kids.
 It’s a mix of shoes for elementary-aged kids as well as teens.
 Some of the brands have specific collections designed for kids while others offer adult-sized shoes that cater to teen markets.
 Hopefully, your kids can find something they love among this list of sustainable shoes for back-to-school.

 Allbirds is by far my favorite sustainable shoe brand.
 The shoes are great quality and really versatile.
 I’ve had two pairs of these Allbirds Wool Runners shoes, the first of which I purchased in 2016 and the second I have now owned (and worn regularly) for a couple of years.
-While the collection is limited, they do have some shoes in small sizes for little ones through their line of Smallbirds.
+While the kids’ collection is limited, they also have some shoes in small sizes for little ones through their line of Smallbirds.

 Allbirds expresses its commitment to sustainability in a variety of aspects of their company.
 With respect to materials, Allbirds uses environmentally sustainable materials such as ZQ Certified Merino Wool.
 Wool is a natural material that decomposes cleanly upon the end of life and is renewable, thus not having a harsh impact on the planet.

 The company also prioritizes sustainability through its packaging and shipping processes.
 Shoes are shipped in a really neat box that serves as a shoebox and shipping box.
 It uses 40% less material than comparable shoe boxes, is made of 95% recycled cardboard, and is 100% recyclable (though I composted my shipping/shoe box).